yappeizhen/Pastey/README.md

 #### Environment Setup

 Create a backend/.env file in your root folder by making a copy of backend/.env.example.

-If you are running your own
+- If you are running your own postgres (not via docker-compose), update the variables accordingly.

 ```bash
 cp backend/.env.example .env